swiss-territorial-data-lab/proj-dqry/README.md

 Proposed by swisstopo - PROJ-DQRY <br />
 October 2022 to February 2023 - Published on ..., 2023

+## Abstract

+_Mineral extraction site (MES) monitoring is primordial for mineral resources management and environmental impact assessment.
+Within this scope, swisstopo has solicited the STDL to automatize the vectorization of MES over the years.
+This tedious task was previously performed manually and was not regularly updated.
+Automatic object detection has been done with Deep Learning methods on open data SWISSIMAGE RGB orthophotos (spatial resolution of 1.6 m px<sup>-1</sup>).
+The model proved its ability to detect MES accurately (achieving an F1 score of 82%).
+Inference prediction of potential MES was performed in images from 1999 to 2021, allowing us to follow the MES evolution through several years.
+Although the results are satisfactory, a careful review of detection must be performed by experts to validate it as actual MES.
+Despite this remaining manual work, the process is sped up compared to manual vectorization and can be used in the future to keep up-to-date with the MES information._

 ## Overview

-This project provides a suite of scripts and configuration files to perform quarries automatic detections by Deep Learning method on georeferenced raster images. <br>
+This project provides a suite of scripts and configuration files to perform mineral extraction site (latter referred to as quarry) automatic detections by Deep Learning methods on georeferenced raster images. <br>
-The project `proj-dqry` provides the preparation and post processing scritps to be used along with the project `object-detector` developped by the STDL to perform object detection and segmentation.
+The project `proj-dqry` provides the preparation and post-processing scripts to be used along with the project `object-detector` developed by the STDL to perform object detection and segmentation.

 The procedure is defined in three distinct workflows:
-1. **Training and Evaluation** workflow allowing to train and evaluate the detection model with a customed dataset reviewed by domain experts and constituing the ground truth.
+1. **Training and Evaluation** workflow allows to train and evaluate the detection model with a customed dataset reviewed by domain experts and constituting the ground truth.
 The detector is initially trained on [_SWISSIMAGE 10 cm_](https://www.swisstopo.admin.ch/fr/geodata/images/ortho/swissimage10.html) mosaic of 2020, using the [swissTLM3D](https://www.swisstopo.admin.ch/fr/geodata/landscape/tlm3d.html) data of manually vectorized quarries as Ground Truth.
 2. **Prediction** workflow performing inference detection of quarries in a given image dataset ([_SWISSIMAGE Journey_](https://www.swisstopo.admin.ch/en/maps-data-online/maps-geodata-online/journey-through-time-images.html) release year) thanks to the previously trained model.
-3. **Detection monitoring** workflow tracking quarry evolution over years.
+3. **Detection monitoring** workflow tracking quarry evolution over the years.

 <p align="center">
 <img src="./images/dqry_workflow_graph.png?raw=true" width="100%">